vexxhost/migratekit/README.md

               destination machine.
 Should be disabled with caution as it may result in an unbootable instance.
-To disable flag must be passed with an =false e.g. `--run-v2v=false`
+To disable flag must be passed with an =false e.g. `--run-v2v=false` `--disk-bus-type`: Flag to define volume disk bus type, currently only supports scsi and virtio.

 ## Contributing